 The drivers of main cost are:

-The SBS-RailS Study investigates how GNSS and Satcom technologies can be used within the ERTMS and its foreseen evolution.
+The SBS-RailS Study investigated how and Satellite technologies (Satcom, SatNav) can be used within the ERTMS and its foreseen evolution.

 In the figure below, a general architecture of SBS-RailS ERTMS with Satcom is illustrated.

-The SBS-RailS Study will target the scenario of local and regional lines in Europe.
+The SBS Study targeted the scenario of local and regional lines in Europe.
 Approximately 50% of these railways are currently operated with different legacy solutions and lack in many cases the high safety standard achievable with the ERTMS.